shajra/nix-example/tools/spacemacs/private/extn-haskell/README.md

 -   [emacs-direnv](https://github.com/wbolster/emacs-direnv)/[Direnv](https://direnv.net/) integration for per-project discovery of Cabal/GHC binaries.

-Some features come from the Spacemacs `haskell` layer this layer extends such including:
+Some features come from the Spacemacs `haskell` layer this layer extends including:

 -   syntax highlighting (as one would expect)
 -   support for literate Haskell files (bird-track and LaTeX styles)